pythonhubdev/ssrm/CONTRIBUTING.md

 [Contributor License Agreement
 (CLA)](https://docs.google.com/a/optimizely.com/forms/d/e/1FAIpQLSf9cbouWptIpMgukAKZZOIAhafvjFCV8hS00XJLWQnWDFtwtA/viewform)
 to be eligible to contribute.
-Please read the instructions below to clone this repo and set up your development environment, then read the guidelines below on how to submit your code.
+Please read the general instructions below to clone this repo and set up your development environment, then read the guidelines below on how to submit your code.

-## Clone the repo
+## Cloning the repo
 You can clone the repository from the command-line:

 ```console
 git clone git@github.com:optimizely/ssrm.git
 ```

-We highly recommend that you branch off of `master` and pull in upstream changes regularly.
+However, if you wish to propose changes to this repo you will need to create your own fork of this repo, clone the fork, and make changes in a branch of the clone.
+See instructions for submitting pull requests below.

 > **NOTE:** Feel free to use GUI-based git clients, like [GitHub Desktop](https://desktop.github.com/) or an IDE integration, but this documentation will only cover CLI-usage of git.